ClinicalTrials.Veeva

 About

 Hypothesis: A Canadian multicentre clinical trial is feasible.
-Study Design: Multicenter internal pilot parallel arm randomized controlled trial
+Study Design: Multicenter internal pilot parallel arm randomized controlled trial.

 Study intervention: Low splanchnic blood volume restrictive fluid management strategy (intervention).
-A phlebotomy, performed prior to dissection and transfused back after graft reperfusion, combined with a hemodynamic goal-directed restrictive fluid management strategy
+A phlebotomy, performed prior to dissection and transfused back after graft reperfusion, combined with a hemodynamic goal-directed restrictive fluid management strategy.

-Optimized cardiac-output liberal fluid management strategy (control) A hemodynamic goal-directed liberal fluid management strategy that optimizes cardiac output throughout surgery
+Optimized cardiac-output liberal fluid management strategy (control) A hemodynamic goal-directed liberal fluid management strategy that optimizes cardiac output throughout surgery.

 Full description

-SECONDARY OBJECTIVES The overarching objective of the ReFIL (Restrictive Fluid management In Liver transplantation) research program, which will be answered in a future large-scale trial, regards the efficacy of the proposed interventional strategy to improve postoperative outcomes in LT.
+SECONDARY OBJECTIVES The overarching objective of the REFIL (Restrictive Fluid management In Liver transplantation) research program, which will be answered in a future large-scale trial, regards the efficacy of the proposed interventional strategy to improve postoperative outcomes in LT.

 TERTIARY OBJECTIVES Our tertiary objective is to measure the cost-effectiveness of the proposed intervention based on the composite outcome of any severe postoperative complications and graft loss.

-DESIGN AND STUDY POPULATION This study a multicentre internal pilot parallel arm randomized trial comparing two intraoperative hemodynamic and splanchnic blood volume management strategies in LT recipients.
+DESIGN AND STUDY POPULATION This study is a multicentre internal pilot parallel arm randomized trial comparing two intraoperative hemodynamic and splanchnic blood volume management strategies in LT recipients.

 Enrollment

-72 estimated patients
+138 estimated patients

 Sex